Which? Elderly Care

 If you have any further questions about eligibility, or you’d like to discuss an application in advance, you can contact your local council authority.
 Use the initial enquiry support service by email at bluebadge@northgateps.com, or by phone in England (0343 100 1000), Scotland (0343 100 1001) or Wales (0343 100 1002).

-Alternatively, if the information is available on your local council’s website, you can visit our Care services directory,enter your postcode, open the ‘Local authority services’ dropdown in the menu at the top of the page, and click ‘Disabled people - parking permits: Providing information’.
+Alternatively, if the information is available on your local council’s website, you can visit our Care services directory, enter your postcode, open the ‘Local authority services’ dropdown in the menu at the top of the page, and click ‘Disabled people - parking permits: Providing information’.

 Blue Badge application